asbjornh/list-fns/README.md

 Use with: `reduce`

-Sums the values at `key` for all elements.
+Sums the values of `element[key]` for all elements.
 A number must be passed to the second argument of `reduce` .

 ```ts
 [{ a: 1 }, { a: 2 }].reduce(sumByProperty('a'), 0); // Returns 3